Conversational Commerce: The Ultimate Guide for 2023

 Conversational commerce is a new form of eCommerce marketing that involves brands and consumers communicating directly with one another through online chat channels.

-Conversational commerce usually uses conversational AI technology, like chatbots, to drive sales and increase customer lifetime value.
+Conversational commerce usually uses conversational AI technology like chatbots to drive sales and increase customer lifetime value.
 But some brands also enlist live representatives to add a more personal touch to their communications and provide high-level expertise.

 This interactive approach aims to bring a human touch to the world of eCommerce.
-It is akin to having a chatty, knowledgeable sales rep behind the desk at a brick-and-mortar store.
+It is akin to having a chatty knowledgeable sales rep behind the desk at a brick-and-mortar store.
 But it all happens online.

-This technology can be used to answer customer queries, facilitate transactions or just provide an introduction to your products.
-It’s a key way for consumers to quickly and easily find what they need.
+This technology can be used to answer customer queries facilitate transactions or just provide an introduction to your products.
+It's a key way for consumers to quickly and easily find what they need.

 Examples of conversational commerce